 The Last Reformation (TLR) is a movement founded by Torben Søndergaard.
 What they say they want to do is to renew the churches, like the reformation in the 16th century, which birthed Protestantism, but much more thoroughly.
-To do this, they believe the church has to return to the book of Acts and do the things the disciples did, like healing people driving out demons, baptising people and practicing all the gifts of the Spirit, with an emphasis on speaking in tongues and healings.
-And they want to bring all the good things that have been (re)discovered in revivals during church history (Adult baptism, Gifts of the Spirit) together in one movement.
+To do this, they believe the church has to return to the book of Acts and do the things the disciples did, like healing people, driving out demons, baptizing people, and practicing all the gifts of the Spirit, with an emphasis on speaking in tongues and healings.
+And they want to bring all the good things that have been (re)discovered in revivals during church history (gdult baptism, Gifts of the Spirit) together in one movement.

 Links with Todd Bentley

 In their teachings, they are not very different from the Charismatic movement, and they have ties to the more extreme side of prosperity teachings.
 For example, Torben Søndergaard invited evangelist Todd Bentley to Denmark, the proponent of the so called ‘Lakeland Revival’, which claimed mass healings.
 (His ministry collapsed when he had an affair with a woman in his church, left his family and married her, but he is back into business now.)
 Bentley made a prophesy, which Søndergaard claimed was about his ministry.